vEnhance/web.evanchen.cc/input/mop.md

 that ran between 1997 and 2004.
 This page isn't a puzzle.

+The 2025 MOP is hosted by [IMSA](https://imsa.edu).
-Between 2015 and 2024, MOP was held at [Carnegie Mellon](https://cmu.edu) under [Po-Shen Loh](https://www.poshenloh.com/),
+Between 2015 and 2024, MOP was at [Carnegie Mellon](https://cmu.edu)
+under [Po-Shen Loh](https://www.poshenloh.com/),
 besides 2020 and 2021 when the camp was run on Discord due to COVID-19.
-Prior to 2015, the camp was held in [Nebraska](https://unl.edu).
+Prior to 2015, the camp was in [University of Nebraska-Lincoln](https://unl.edu).

 See [FAQ CR-7](https://web.evanchen.cc/faq-rules.html#CR-7)
-for invitation rules.
+for approximate invitation criteria.

 I am currently the assistant academic director of MOP.
 (There is no academic director or assistant director.)